mikedilger/rusrsctp/README.md

 This library provides rust bindings to usrsctp, a userspace SCTP library which operates either at the IP layer or over UDP.

+THIS LIBRARY IS NEW AND NOT YET FUNCTIONAL.

 ## Motivation

 For some networking tasks, neither TCP nor UDP provide a good solution.
 These situations